Finding my way through Adobe Summit 2019

 I found myself sifting through the information that was available to me to find those things relevant to my business, as well as wondering how those people in need of my company’s services would figure that out as well.
 It’s always a bit tricky that time right after an acquisition (btw, Adobe acquired Marketo in October 2018) where people are figuring out who is who and how all will fit in.
 Other sponsors I spoke with were also trying to figure out how changes would present themselves.
 But through a bit of this confusion, I found much value in this well-established, but new to me, event.

-Even in the new Adobe environment, however, the Marketo ties and long term relationships were still feeling strong…..
+Even in the new Adobe environment, the Marketo ties and long term relationships were still feeling strong…..

 I would like to be sure to note at this point how organized this event was.
 Even though the attendance was 3 to 4 times that of Marketo Summit, the efficiency made that increase almost invisible.
 From the amazing staff and infrastructure that guided all of our booth submissions, designs, and set up, to the registration process at the event, all the meals, and especially those smiling, friendly sign holders who helped make sure we were walking in the correct direction through the casino and hotel maze while still in a morning fog.
 And if any of you tried to cut through the aisles to get closer seats for the keynotes, then you personally met our friend we deemed “Die Hard.”
 If you were there, you know exactly who I mean!
-We were well taken care of at our booth and every question addressed quickly and patiently.
+We were well taken care of at our booth and every question address quickly and patiently.
 The Adobe event staff did a truly exceptional job which enabled us to have a little fun!

-Additionally, the Keynotes from Adobe, Marketo, and other partners were engaging, and the celebrity guest appearances were great.
+Additionally, the Keynotes from Adobe, Marketo, and other partners were engaging, and the celebrity guest appearances we’re great.
 Reese Witherspoon offered some pretty cool insights based on her experiences with owning businesses, creating brands, and marketing in the social world.
 And getting a picture of Drew Brees just scored me some points with my husband and boys!

 Inside the Community Pavilion, or the main expo hall, there were some cool features set up with different companies sponsoring scoops of cookie dough, professional photos, an exhibit to revisit the 90s, and a puppy petting area (where it looks like I wasn’t the only one who came close to going home with a new puppy)!